Yeshiva basketball team reaches first Sweet 16

 The game was played at an empty gym at Johns Hopkins University because of concerns over the virus.
 The legion of faithful Macs fans who chant out their names from the stands and often follow them on the road was replaced by the squeaking of sneakers and the unwavering support of their bench players, some wearing Jewish skullcaps, who chanted “De-fense!
 De-fense!”

-During a timeout with less than three minutes to go and the score at 94-72, some danced “Stronger” by Kanye West that blared from gym's speakers.
-At the final buzzer, the Macs hugged on the court an empty 1,100-seat Goldfarb Gymnasium and celebrated pumping their fists and singing in Hebrew: "When the month of Adar begins, joy increases!"
+During a timeout with less than three minutes to go and the score at 94-72, some danced “Stronger” by Kanye West that blared from the gym's speakers.
+At the final buzzer, the Macs hugged on the court at an empty 1,100-seat Goldfarb Gymnasium and celebrated, pumping their fists and singing in Hebrew: "When the month of Adar begins, joy increases!"

 “It means everything,” forward Gabriel Leifer said about the victory and reaching the Sweet 16.
-He got his fourth triple-double of the season, scoring 10 points Saturday and leading all players with 20 rebounds, while delivering 10 assists.
-Leifer was voted the most outstanding player of the Skyline Conference tournament, which the Macs won to qualify for the NCAAs.
+He got his fourth triple-double of the season, scoring 10 points and leading all players with 20 rebounds while dishing out 10 assists.
+Leifer had been voted most outstanding player of the Skyline Conference that the Macs recently won to qualify for the NCAAs.

 “From the start of the year, after we lost in the conference final last year, we knew this year was going to be a big year for us,” he said.

 A day earlier, the Macs beat Worcester Polytechnic Institute in what was believed to be the first U.S. sports event held without fans because of the new coronavirus.
-After the game, the players rushed back to their hotel before sundown on time for the Sabbath.
+After the game, the players rushed back to their hotel before sundown on time for the start of the Sabbath.

 While they waited for their next game, some wore prayer shawls, shared a traditional dinner and played card and board games with their families.
-They couldn’t check scouting reports or watch the result of other games to find out who would be their next rival.
-But now they know.
-Next up is Randolph-Macon College in the Sweet 16.
-The Ashland, Virginia school is the No. 3 ranked team in Division III.
+They couldn’t check scouting reports or watch the result of other games to find out who would be their next opponent.
+But now they know: they have advanced, and this time, they will face nationally ranked No. 3 Randolph-Macon College of Ashland, Virginia in the Sweet 16.